blast-project/CoreBundle/Resources/doc/readme/README-Usages.md

                     _list_actions: # add custom action to generic top bar actions in list view
                         test:
                             action: create      # can be an action or a route
-                            translation_domain: LibrinfoCRMBundle # if no translation_domain is defined, then the label will not be translated
+                            translation_domain: SilCRMBundle # if no translation_domain is defined, then the label will not be translated
                             label: test_test    # if no label is specified, the name (key) of the action is used instead
                         pouet:
                             route: admin_librinfo_crm_contact_list # can be a route or an action
                             params: []          # parameters to be used when calling the route
-                            translation_domain: LibrinfoCRMBundle
+                            translation_domain: SilCRMBundle
                         glop:
                             route: admin_librinfo_crm_contact_list
                             label: Glop         # no translation_domain given, then the label is used without any translation